Frankris1/INDIAN-PREMIER-LEAGUE-ANALYSIS-FROM-2008-2019/README.md

 iv.
 Determine the team’s performance ranking.

 ## RECOMMENDATION
-Based on the analysis of the credit card fraud detection dataset, we recommend that:
+Based on the analysis of the IPL Dataset, we recommend that:

 i.
 Team’s unity can build strength and make them stronger.